pyControl/docs/docs/user-guide/hardware.md

 `Rotary_encoder.record()` Start streaming position/velocity measurements to computer.
 Data is saved in the same file format as data generated by [analog inputs](#analog-input).

 `Rotary_encoder.stop()` Stop streaming data to computer.
-If rising or falling events are specified for the rotary en position of the encoder.coder these will be generated regardless of whether or not the encoder is streaming data to the computer.
+If rising or falling events are specified for the position of the encoder these will be generated regardless of whether or not the encoder is streaming data to the computer.

 *Attributes:*